santibacat/recursos/curso-deeplearningai-tf-advanced.md

 # Siberian Husky's class ID in ImageNet
 class_index = 251

-# If you downloaded the cat, use this line instead
-#class_index = 282   # Tabby Cat in ImageNet

 # number of classes in the model's training data
 num_classes = 1001